 - Use BioShield or Farrow and Ball if you are very sensitive but still want something conventional (Farrow and Ball) or close to it (BioShield).
-Both are breathable, Farrow and Ball is more durable.
+Both are breathable.

-- Try Milk Paint if you want a truly 100% natural and safe product, and are painting over raw wood, gypsum, or plaster.
+- Try Milk Paint if you want a truly 100% natural and safe product.
+It’s ideal over raw wood.

-- Try Chalk/ed Paint if painting over something difficult to prime like metal or shellac, if you want to save time with just one coat, or you like the look of it better.
+- Try Chalk/ed Paint if painting over something difficult to prime like metal or shellac, or if you want to save time with just one coat.

 Paints that Didn’t Make the List:

 - Earthborn Paints – are available only in the UK/Europe.